 The Foster School of Business Full-time MBA Program ranks among the top in the country according to Princeton Review Best Business Schools 2020.
-Foster ranked #2 in Greatest Resources for Women, #6 in Marketing, #10 in Operations, and #13 in Entrepreneurship.
+Foster ranked #2 in Greatest Resources for Women, #6 in Marketing, #7 in Entrepreneurship, and #10 in Operations.

 Princeton Review selected from a cohort of 249 business schools and surveyed more than 20,700 students.
 The best on-campus MBA Program rankings were based on schools’ selectivity and competitive students as well as the quality of the classroom experience, professors, campus environment, and career opportunities, as well as resources for women and underrepresented minority students.

 97 of 99 career rating and 99% job placement

 MBA students surveyed emphasized the school’s “strong relationships and deep alumni connections with local technology companies.”
 Those relationships resulted in a 99% job placement rate for the class of 2018.
 Many students were attracted by a “great career switch opportunity into the technology industry or consulting,” and the school’s MBA Mentor Program, which connects Seattle-area corporate professionals with Foster students for on-site visits, personal advice, and dinners.
 It also arranges for students to utilize “concepts learned in the classroom through Applied Strategy projects with top-tier companies.”
 The Career Management Office hosts “quarterly employer networking opportunities” and “organizes massive tech events on-campus.”

 #2 in Resources for Women MBAs

 Smaller classes cultivate an empowering culture with extensive leadership opportunities for women MBAs.
 Students connect to a supportive and influential community through Foster Women in Business as well as the Forté Foundation and National Association of Women MBAs.
 Foster ranked second only to Stanford in Greatest Resources for Women.